bmc/passwordthing-scala/README.md

 *PasswordThing* is a simple Scala [Play][] application that provides a (potentially) safe place to store passwords.
-It currently does _not_ encrypt the passwords, though it _does_ encrypt individual users' passwords.
+It currently does _not_ encrypt the passwords, though it _does_ encrypt individual users' login passwords.

 So, how is that even remotely safe?
 The safety, in this case, has to do with how you deploy *PasswordThing*.
 It's reasonably safe, under the following
-situation:
+conditions:

 * Run it locally, on a machine _you_ control.
 * Configure it to use a file-based database, such as [SQLite][].